lululxvi/sumsjob/tutorials/sumsjob.md

 Features

-- Simple to use: one single `submit` command is all your need
+- Simple to use: commands `gpuresource` and `submit` are all your need
 - Automatically choose available GPUs among all the servers
 - interactively: just as the job is running in your local machine
     + Display the output of the job in real time